sidnb13/aegis/README.md

 ## Usage

-To use Aegis, you'll need an API key.
-You can get one by signing up for an account at [automorphic.ai](https://automorphic.ai).
+To use Aegis, you'll need an API key, which you can get by signing up for a free account at [automorphic.ai](https://automorphic.ai).

 ```python
 import aegis